Things to do in Rome: The 27 Best Places to Visit and Highlights

 - The Fontana del Nettuno

 - The Fontana del Moro

 It’s a great place to have a drink or eat ice cream on one of the many terraces, but beware, since this place is very touristic, the prices are too!

 8. Trevi Fountain

-Also close to the Pantheon, you’ll find the most famous fountain of Europe: The Trevi Fountain (Fontana di Trevi in Italian).
+There, you’ll find the most famous fountain of Europe: The Trevi Fountain (Fontana di Trevi in Italian).
 A must see for anyone visiting Rome.